pabloderen/Metamorphosis/README.md

 # Metamorphosis
 A tool for watching changes between Revit models, addin and Dynamo.

+### Forked version adds changes in elements types as a different kind of changes

 [Download Link](https://github.com/mattmas/Metamorphosis/blob/master/addin/MetamorphosisInstaller.zip)

 When you receive a new Revit model from a partner - it's a challenge to know exactly what has changed.